-The Gordon and Betty Moore Foundation believes in bold ideas that create enduring impact in the worldwide, Gensler is committed to leveraging the power of design to create a better world.
+GORDON AND BETTY )RF FOUNDATION The Gordon and Betty Moore Foundation believes in bold ideas that create enduring impact in the

+Founded in San Francisco in 1965 Gensler and now with over 45 offices worldwide, Gensler is committed to leveraging the power of design to create a better world.
 As an integrated architecture, design, planning and consulting firm, we aim to continually deliver increased value by improving organizational resilience, employee wellbeing, customer delight, and community happiness.
 Whether we are crafting engaging information visualizations, designing high-performance buildings or master-planning sustainable communities, the confidence in the quality of our ideas, as well as the ability to make them reality, powers us all.